About the eLearning Course

 About the EU Non-Proliferation Consortium and PRIF/HSFK

-The EU Non-Proliferation Consortium is a joint venture of four European research institutes.
+The EU Non-Proliferation and Disarmament Consortium is a joint venture of four European research institutes.
 It was established in 2010 by the Fondation pour la recherche stratégique (FRS, Paris), the International Institute for Strategic Studies (IISS, London), the Stockholm International Peace Research Institute (SIPRI), and the Leibniz-Institut Hessische Stiftung Friedens- und Konfliktforschung / Peace Research Institute Frankfurt (HSFK/PRIF).

 The core mission of the Consortium is to establish and promote a European network of independent non-proliferation think tanks in support of the implementation of the EU Strategy against the Proliferation of Weapons of Mass Destruction.